 Punch down, pull into a snake and cut into 10 pieces.
 Flatten each piece add a bit of the Powidl/Jam mixed with alcohol.
 Bring the dough up around the jam and seal, then form into a ball.

 Place the dumpling onto a baking sheet, cover with a dish towel and leave to prove for about 30 minutes to 1 hour.
 The dumpling should be visible risen before you take it to the next step.
 While it does this second prove, make the sauce if you haven’t already because you’ll want to eat the dumplings as soon as they are steamed.

 At this point, I froze the dumplings that I didn’t want to cook and eat tonight (I will report that they turned out just as good later).

 Steam the dumplings: bring about 1 inch of water to your steamer’s bottom section, have baking paper on the steamer section and arrange the dumplings (as many as you can fit) onto the paper, cover and steam for 15 minutes.

 The dumplings are best eaten right away.
-Pour over hot vanilla sauce and sprinkle their puffy round tops with a mix of ground poppy seeds and icing sugar.
-Serve.
+Pour the warm creme anglais (a thin custardy vanilla sauce) over the steamed dumpling and sprinkle their puffy round tops with a mix of ground poppy seeds and icing sugar.